 Teatro Regio Torino

 Unfortunately, Italians know all too well that social distancing and lockdowns can be emotionally and mentally exhausting.
 That’s why the Regio in Turin, Italy, began opening virtual shows to the public, calling it #operaonthesofa.
 The theater’s website calls it “a unique opportunity to see dress rehearsals of prestigious productions of the current season and of the past ones, which will be available, act by act, thanks to unpublished footage.”
 Grab a glass of your favorite Italian red, cozy up on the sofa in your robe or Sunday best—the dress code is up to you—and enjoy daily performances of classic Italian operas and ballets.
-Find out some more fun, productive things to do while you’re stuck indoors.
+Find out some more fun and productive things to do when you’re bored.

 National Museum – New Delhi